nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get A DUI For The First Time In Nebraska?

 In Nebraska, a conviction for a first-time DUI belongs to the Class W misdemeanor category.
-The penalty for a first-time offense where the blood alcohol content is less than 0.15 is a driver’s license revocation for up to 6 months and a minimum of seven days in jail along with a $400 fine.
+The possible penalty for a first-time offense where the blood alcohol content is less than 0.15 is a driver’s license revocation for up to 6 months and a minimum of seven days in jail along with a $400 fine.
 The judge may swap the jail time on discretion for a 120 hour community service.
 The association of a felony with a first-time DUI, or repeat offenses usually lead to stiffer penalties and higher fines.

 A DUI judicial process in Nebraska is both criminal and civil.
 The civil components of a DUI has to do with the administrative license revocation.
-Here, the arresting officer takes the license and hands a temporary copy to the alleged individual.
-An alleged individual must respond to the revocation by filing a petition for a hearing within 10 days of arrest or lose their right to contest the decision at the Administrative License Revocation (ALR) office.
+Here, the arresting officer typically takes the license and hands a temporary copy to the alleged individual.
+An alleged individual typically must respond to the revocation by filing a petition for a hearing within 10 days of arrest or lose their right to contest the decision at the Administrative License Revocation (ALR) office.
 If the alleged party is guilty, then the administrative officer on the case activates a revocation of the license for at least 6 months.
-Note that the refusal to submit to a test by the officer will lead to an automatic revocation of the license.
+Note that the refusal to submit to a test by the officer may lead to an automatic revocation of the license.

 How Likely is Jail Time After a First DUI in Nebraska?